Board of Directors

 Alberto is an investor and entrepreneur with interests in the mining, hotels, wealth management, and tech sectors, as well as on social impact activities in the education sector.
 Managing Partner of VH Properties and Director of Virgin Hotels.
 He also serves on the boards of WE Family Offices Holdings, Endeavor Miami, and Videoo.
 He is a member of the Group of Fifty and of ASN (Ashoka Support Network).
 Founder and Chairman of Georgetown University’s Beeck Center for Social Impact and Innovation, and member of its Global Board.

-CEO Ganolian Investments Co., Board member of Corona and Endeavor Miami.
+Managing Partner, Ganolian Investments Co., Board member of Organización Corona, Fundación Corona and co-chair of Endeavor Miami.
 Daniel obtained a Masters in Finance from London Business School and a BS in Business Administration from the University of Colorado.

 Before Lumni, Felipe founded 4 other companies in the field of education.
 He is an Ashoka Fellow and Endeavor entrepreneur.
 An Engineer from Universidad de los Andes (Colombia) that holds an MBA from Wharton School.

 Head of Research & Co-Founder.
 Assistant Professor of Finance at the University of Calgary’s Haskayne School of Business.
 Finance Ph.D., University of California, Berkeley.
 MBA, Darden.

 Chairman of Sandoval Group, Chairman of Aeropuertos del Perú, Chairman of Inmobiliaria Koricancha, Chairman of Endeavor Peru.
 Former Congressman from 1993 until 2000.
 BS in Economics from Universidad Catolica del Peru.
 Postgraduate management studies at Universidad de Piura, and the Advanced Management Program at Harvard University.